metapay-creator/metapayp2p-lazai-frontend/README.md

 ---
 ---

-## ⚖️ License Notice
+## ⚖️ Enhanced License Notice

 © 2025 Gyuha Yoon — MetaPay Project for HyperHack

-This project is licensed under the MIT License with Commercial Use Restriction.
+This project, including but not limited to its code, architecture, algorithms, economic model, and simulation logic, is protected under copyright law and is licensed under a modified MIT License with strict Commercial and Policy Use Restrictions.

-❗ Commercial use is strictly prohibited without permission.
+❗ **Commercial or policy-level use is strictly prohibited without explicit written permission.**

+Prohibited uses include, but are not limited to:
+- Implementation of the core circulation model (10 distributions + 1 recollection cycle) in any commercial product or public policy program.
+- Replication of the forced mixed-payment system (e.g., 50% MetaPay + 50% cash) in any real-world or simulated economy.
+- Any government, NGO, or corporate adoption of the system for basic income or related economic programs without a licensing agreement.
+- Modification, translation, or adaptation of the underlying model for the purpose of commercial or institutional deployment.

 For licensing inquiries, contact: anioia33@gmail.com

+Violation of this license may result in legal action, including claims for damages and injunctions.

 ---